-Please note that you must legally secure your particular activity and that the above text is simplified.
-If you want to read more about what the Data Protection Authority says about cloud services and the Personal Data Act, you can find it here.
+Please note that you must legally secure your own business and that the above text is simplified.
+If you want to read more about what the Swedish Data Protection Authority says about cloud services, you can find it here.

 Most Swedish companies and organisations have processes and procedures in place to comply with the new, stricter EU data protection legislation (GDPR) introduced on 25 May 2018.
 However, there are other aspects that are just as important to consider when a company chooses a cloud service to store, share and collaborate with company files.

 That same year, 2018, on 23 March, a new US law, the CLOUD Act (Clarifying Overseas Use of Data), came into force, which means that US authorities must be given access to data stored on US cloud services, even if it is stored abroad, and that US cloud services cannot refuse to disclose such data.